Rental Property Maintenance Management Uganda: A Landlord's Complete Guide

 If you are managing maintenance through WhatsApp messages and handwritten notes, those three repairs look like three separate events.
 There is no visible pattern.

 If you are managing maintenance through a digital platform, those three repairs are attached to the same unit and the same piece of equipment, in a searchable maintenance history.
 The pattern is visible immediately: this pump has failed three times.
 The cost of replacement is UGX 650,000.
 You have already spent 58% of that on repairs in fourteen months.
-Replacement is the rational decision — and the data tells you so.
+Replacement is the rational decision, and the data is the only thing that tells you so.

 A well-maintained property data set reveals patterns like: